-Results The results depicted in Figure 8 show that as the overall safety scores increased, there was also a significant reduction in the flipping rate, signifying a substantial improvement in the safety performance of Zephyr-7B-safer.
-Another finding is that the multi-turn safety scores of Zephyr-7B-safer now exhibit a smoother, monotonic decline, aligning more closely with well-aligned models (such as Llama-2-7B-Chat and Beaver-7B-v1.0).
-Notably, safety scores on two out-of-domain datasets have also improved compared to Zephyr-7B-beta (Appendix E.1).
-The achievement of such improvements with the addition of approximately 5% more safety training data demonstrates that our detectthen-align approach is a sample-efficient method for correcting misaligned behaviors in models.
+is that the multi-turn safety scores of Zephyr-7B-safer now exhibit a smoother, monotonic decline, aligning more closely with well-aligned models (such as Llama-2-7B-Chat and Beaver-7B-v1.0).
+The achievement of such improvements with the addition of approximately 5% more safety training data demonstrates that our "detect-then-align" approach is a sample-efficient method for correcting misaligned behaviors in models.